 A penetration test is conducted by a team of penetration testers, or ethical hackers, and is used to identify and test entry points within an organization’s security environment to expose potential vulnerabilities and exploit weaknesses.

-“Pen testing” is often carried out as a simulated cyber attack to determine how easy it will be for cybercriminals in the real-world to exploit potential vulnerabilities and hack into the organization’s internal networks.
-Therefore, pen testing generally provides a more effective way to expose and manage an organization’s overall cybersecurity risk, compared to a vulnerability assessment.
+“Pen testing” is often carried out as a simulated cyber attack to determine how easy it will be for cybercriminals in the real world to exploit potential vulnerabilities and hack into the organization’s internal networks.
+Hence pen testing generally provides a more effective way to expose and manage an organization’s overall cybersecurity risk than a vulnerability assessment.

 In addition, you also have to consider whether your business must adhere to any regulations or industry frameworks that dictate how often you need to conduct a pen test.
 For example, the PCI DSS requires that a pen test must be conducted at least once a year to maintain compliance.